MicrosoftDocs/power-automate-docs/flow-docs/fix-flow-failures.md

 ## Repair tips in email

 Repair tips are sent to flow owners via email whenever a flow fails.
 These repair tips emails contain specific, actionable feedback about certain errors.
-For example, one common error is setting up a flow that attempts to get a person’s manager in Office 365—but there is no manager configured in Azure AD.
-If this, or several other conditions cause your flow to fail, you get a repair tips email like this one:
+For example, one common error is setting up a flow that attempts to get a person’s manager in Office 365—but there is no manager configured in Azure Active Directory (Azure AD).
+If this or several other conditions cause your flow to fail, you get a repair tips email like this:

 ![Repair tips](media/fix-flow-failures/repair-tips-email.png)